farm-ng/amiga-dev-kit/website/docs/dashboard/dashboard_user_guide.md

 ## Entry Screen

-This is the entry screen of the dashboard.
-This screen will appear when you first turn on the Amiga.
+This is the start page on the dashboard; it will appear when you first turn on the Amiga.
-“Amiga is ready” and “Amiga esta lista” will appear and once you touch the "START" / "VAMOS" button you will be taken to the home screen.
+“Amiga is ready” and “Amiga esta lista” will appear and once you touch the "START" / "VAMOS" button and you will be taken to the home screen.

 <img src="https://user-images.githubusercontent.com/64480560/233126363-7aee7937-d308-4d79-a424-33a1fe531bae.jpg"
      width="320"